bernd-clemenz/pmon/README.md

 Very simple: a series of URLs for GET requests is defined and queried.
 The results are stored in a JSON data file.
 This file is updated in subsequent executions.
+Other later added (pseudo-)protocols are processed in the same manner (mysql, ssh).

 ## Requirements
 - Python 3 installed.
 [Python](http://www.python.org)